yanwang-ntu/yanwang-ntu.githib.io/content/location.md

 ---

-- At the University of California--San Diego: office #220, Economics Building
+- At the University of California–San Diego: office #220, Economics Building

 - At Brown University: office #201, 70 Waterman Street